Created on

 This article describes the necessary procedure to migrate FortiTokens (hardware and mobile) to a new FortiGate or FortiAuthenticator.

-Possible scenarios for user and Token migrations can be for example:
+Possible scenarios for user and Token migrations include the following examples:

 - Switching to a different FortiGate.